The heir whose killings stunned Canada

 - 5 July 2012: Millard receives a commercial incinerator called The Eliminator

-- November 2012: Wayne Millard, Millard's father, dies.
+- 29 November 2012: Wayne Millard is shot through the eye.
 His death is ruled a suicide

 - 6 May 2013: Millard and Mark Smich kill Tim Bosma

-- 21 May 2013: Mark Smich charged with first degree murder for Bosma's death
+- 21 May 2013: Mark Smich charged with first-degree murder for Bosma's death

 - April 2014: Millard and Smich charged with first-degree murder for Babcock's death